The East Offering its Riches to Britannia: Description

 The massive work of art is ten feet long with a height of 228 cm (89.7 in) and a width of 305 cm (10 ft).
 The work was completed in 1778.
 The painting symbolizes Britons dominance over the world.
 India, Persia, China, and the Americas are represented.
 The East India Company is offering its riches to the female warrior Britannia.
 She is accompanied by four putto one holds her floating dress and shield while the one directly below him holds her sacred trident.
 The lion symbolized the might of Britannia as she sits on her majestic throne elevated higher than her loyal subjects.
 Old Father Thames the personification of the river Thames in London pours water at Britannia's feet.
 A beautiful bare breasted dark complexioned kneeling woman representing India offers pearls and jewels to Britannia.
 Britannia is depicted as an alluring gorgeous bare-breasted pale white woman accepting her extravagant gifts from India holding pearls in her two hands.
 Between the two figures, a ship with the flag of the East India Company floats in the distant background.

 China is represented by a kneeling woman dressed in gold and blue holding a Chinese vase situated next to a box with symbols.
 Behind the woman directly below the god Mercury, the Americas are represented by two figures offering cotton.
 A Persian man appears under the right arm of Mercury carrying silk.
 Behind the Persian man, an elephant and camel appear.
 The god Mercury is associated with financial gain and commerce.
 He points his staff with intertwined snakes at Britannia transferring power to the mighty female warrior while he gazed angrily upon the Americas.
 Surprisingly around this period, the American Revolutionary War was taking place.
 The war was in its third year.
 The painting relays an illusion of dramatic subjugation containing rococo and neoclassical elements.

 The artist clearly conveys his complete understanding of human anatomy.
 The Heptanese School began to evolve into a more sophisticated representation of the human subject.
-Romas clearly matured as an artist spending many years in Italy traveling all over the country and finally settling in London.
+Romas clearly matured as an artist spending many years in Italy travelling all over the country and finally settling in London.
 The artist conveys his understanding of the human nude subject.
 The playful juxtaposition of bare-breasted pale and dark women relays a message of cultural identity.
 Romas painted attractive sculpturesque figures and brilliantly employed a complex shadowing technique.
 The blue sky relays impressionistic characteristics.